How to Use and Get the Most Out of Google Keyword Planner in 2021

 Basically, the first option will help you with finding new keyword ideas based on the keywords you put in.

-They will ask for the URL of your website, but this is optional and doesn’t really make a difference if you are just researching keywords and search volume.
+It will ask for the URL of your website, but this is optional and doesn’t really make a difference if you are just researching keywords and wish to find out search volume.

-You will get suggestions on related keywords based on the keywords and search phrases you put in in the previous step.
+You will get suggestions on related keywords based on the keywords and search phrases you added in the previous step.
 Usually, this is where I start, but not always.

-The second option will show you estimates on clicks, impressions, and cost, but only on the keywords, you put in.
-This is also the view where you can find quite accurate search volume data, which we will explain in the next part of this article.
+The second option will show you estimates on clicks, impressions, and cost, but only on the keywords that you’ve put in.
+This is also the view where you can find quite an accurate search volume data, which I will explain in the next part of this article.

-But as you can see the average monthly searches presented on the first view are not very detailed.
+As you can see the average monthly searches presented on the first view are not very detailed.
 It’s actually a very rough estimate and leaves a lot to wish for.
-As you can see in the picture below, there used to be a lot more detailed just two years ago.
-It was still not super accurate, but still a lot better.
+As you can see on the screenshot below, data used to be a lot more detailed in 2018 compared to 2021.
+It wasn’t super accurate back then, but still a lot better.

-This is probably the main reason so many SEOs choose to go with keyword research tools that are actually designed for SEO.
-What a lot of people have missed though, is that very detailed data is still waiting for you, just a few clicks away.
-As promised earlier, we will show you have to get detailed keyword data out of Google Keyword Planner without spending a single cent.
+This is probably the main reason why so many SEOs choose to go with keyword research tools that are specifically designed for SEO.
+But what a lot of people are missing though, is that very detailed and precise data is still waiting for them, but just a few clicks away.
+As I’ve promised earlier, I will show you how you can get detailed keyword data out of Google Keyword Planner without spending a single cent.